lohaaa/git-commit-message-extension/README.md

 ### Add a Provider

-1. Run command `Git Commit Message: Open Settings` to open the settings panel
+1. Run command `Commit Message Auto: Open Settings` to open the settings panel
 2. Click the "Add Provider" button
 3. Fill in the following information:
    - Name: Display name for the provider